applied-systems-biology/jipipe-website/content/documentation/imagej-integration.md

 {{% notice warning %}}
 There may be issues if multiple ROI or result table outputs are generated.
+ACAQ5 will merge multiple ROI List data items into one Results Table.
 {{% /notice %}}

 {{% notice info %}}